Hyperthermic Intraperitoneal Chemotherapy (HIPEC) Surgery

 • For more aggressive or advanced cancers, your doctors may use CRS-HIPEC with other therapies, like standard chemo given in the veins.

-CRS-HIPEC carries risks that are similar to other major surgeries, including:
+CRS-hyperthermic intraperitoneal chemotherapy carries risks similar to other major surgeries, such as:

 • Bleeding.